 For a relatively small lodge like Camp Jabulani food wastage is not a problem, but for large hotel groups this is one of the biggest problems they face.

-It will contribute greatly to creating awareness for both Camp Jabulani and the Hoedspruit Endangered Species Centre, but more importantly it will motivate us to continue with the work we have done over the past 21 years and to strive for even better results in the future.
+It will contribute greatly to creating awareness for Camp Jabulani, but more importantly it will motivate us to continue with the work we have done over the past 21 years and to strive for even better results in the future.

 Where was the ceremony held?